List of The Inbetweeners characters: Susie

-Susie is a geeky girl who joins the school along with Will.
-She is taking her A-Levels four years early.
-She has an interest in Russian literature, and Neil, to his dismay, picked her in the charity blind date.
+Susie is a geeky girl who joins the school alongside Will.
+She is taking her A-Levels four years early, implying her to be about twelve or thirteen.
+She has an interest in Russian literature, and Neil, to her delight and his dismay, picked her in the charity blind date, during which he has been feigning an interest in reading because "girls like clever blokes".
 Neil reluctantly takes Susie to Milwaukee Fried Chicken; however, owing to the age difference, her mother joins them.
 Will, Simon and Jay go to watch them under the impression that Neil and his date are sitting around a bargain bucket.